(B) Name and address.

-(G) Licensees may make application to place their license on deposit for a term not to exceed two years.
+(G) Licensees may apply to place their license on deposit, in accordance with section 4707.091 of the Revised Code, for a term not to exceed two years.
 The licensee shall return the wall license and pocket identification card with the application.

 (1) If the auctioneer is under the financial responsibility requirement, placing a license on deposit does not waive this requirement, nor does it count toward the three year requirement.

 Five Year Review (FYR) Dates: 01/29/2015 and 04/17/2020